gomorpheus/morpheus-docs/release_notes/current.rst

 .. .. include:: highlights.rst

-|morpheus| v5.5.0 is the first version of the v5.5 Feature Branch.
+|morpheus| v5.5.0 is the first version of the v5.5 Standard branch of releases.
 In addition to the features listed below not included in v5.4.6, v5.5.0 contains "under the hood" updates in support of upcoming features and capabilities.

 New Features
 ============